Sir John A. Macdonald Secondary School (Hamilton, Ontario)

-Sir John A. Macdonald Secondary was a secondary school in Hamilton, Ontario, before it closed in 2019.
+Sir John A. Macdonald Secondary is an abandoned building in downtown Hamilton, Ontario, which served as a secondary school before it closed in 2019.
 At the time of closing, it was the largest high school in the Hamilton-Wentworth District School Board (HWDSB).
 The school opened in 1970 and had an enrollment of 1250 students in 2009.
 At its peak, the student body represented over 80 countries of origin and the students had over 50 different native languages.
 The building has an auditorium that seats 750 people.
 The building is located at 130 York Boulevard, Hamilton, Ontario, close to the city Public Library and across the street from the Copps Coliseum and Lloyd D. Jackson Square Mall.

-As of 2019, the City of Hamilton and the HWDSB is planning to demolish the former school and build a community centre.
+As of 2019, the City of Hamilton and the HWDSB is planning to demolish the former school and build a community centre, which has yet to take place.

 History

 Sir John A. Macdonald Secondary School was opened in 1970 to replace Hamilton's Central Secondary School.
 The school is named after former Canadian Prime Minister, John A. Macdonald.
 It became a semestered school in 1976.